 Hemispheric Poetics and Politics

-Undergraduate course that offers an exploration of Latin American and Latinx responses to US imperialisms across four historical units: (1) resource extraction and the “Banana Wars” of the early 20th century; (2) the inter-American Cold War of the 1950s and 1960s; (3) US-backed dictatorships and occupations in the Southern Cone and Central America in the 1970s and 1980s; (4) the neoliberal national security complex of the 1990s and 21st century.
-Rigorous historical contextualization grounds a range of poetic strategies—from the epic to the confessional to the visual.
+Undergraduate course that offers an exploration of Latin American and US Latinx poetic responses to US imperialisms.
+The course moves from 1898 to the present day, covering territorial expansion, the so-called “Banana Wars,” the disintegration of the Good Neighbor era, the inter-American Cold War, US-backed dictatorships and occupations, the neoliberal national security complex, and how these foreign policies “come home.”
+Rigorous historical contextualization grounds a range of poetic strategies—from the epic to the confessional and the documentary to the visual.

 Critical Contexts in Latinx Cultures